nayandas69/Social-Media-Downloader/README.md

 ## Installation Options

 ### Install via PIP (Python Users Only)

-> [!NOTE]
-> You need to have Python 3.7 or higher installed on your system.
-> If you don't have Python, please install it from [python.org](https://www.python.org/downloads).
-> If you are using Windows, make sure to check the box "Add Python to PATH" during installation.
-> If you are using Linux, make sure to install `python3-pip` and `python3-venv`.
-> Then run the following command to install the tool:
+Run the following command to install the tool:
 ```bash
 pip install social-media-downloader
 ```